nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 DRGN-15852: In rare cases on nRF53 Series devices, an assert can occur while scanning This only occurs when the host started scanning using HCI LE Set Scan Enable.
-  This is default configuration of the Bluetooth® host.
+  This is default configuration of the Bluetooth host.

   **Affected platforms:** nRF5340, Thingy:53